AstromechZA/PHFHeaderViewer/README.md

 PHFHeaderViewer
 ===============

-Library for visualising the header structure of a packaged hierarchical model file.
+Web interface for visualising the header structure of a packaged hierarchical model file.